mapwatch/mapwatch/README.md

 # Mapwatch is no longer maintained.

 Mapwatch used to show statistics about your recent Path of Exile mapping activity, based on your `client.txt` file.
+[As of June 2024, it's discontinued](https://github.com/mapwatch/mapwatch/issues/557#issuecomment-2143715711).

 Thanks for your love over the years!